 Virtually all of the locks we passed had associated hydro plants.
+The hydro power sales helped to finance the canal construction.

 We are now at the higher level and the lock gates are opening.
 Note that the red light is still on.
+The ship must wait until it turns green to proceed.

 The dam and power plant as seen from above.

-As we proceed toward Miltenberg, we pass vineyards that are configured a bit differently.
+As we proceed toward Miltenberg, we pass vineyards that are configured differently.
 The vineyards that we've seen so far have been planted in vertical rows down the hillsides for better cold air "drainage."
 These vineyards are panted across the hillside.

 The building in the center of the picture on a low ridge is the castle.